Statement of Philosophy

 Transportation of Athletes to Away Contests

-The Athletic Director will arrange all transportation to away contest.
+The Athletic Director will arrange all transportation to away contests.
 All athletes are expected to ride to and from away contests with their teams.
 A coach will accompany the team on all trips and have a complete travel list.
 An athlete with a written request signed by their parent may travel from an away contest with a parent.
-Please see the form at the back of this booklet.
+Please contact the high school office for a form.

 The School Principal or Athletic Director must sign this request before being given to the coach.
 Athletes are expected to follow all bus rules.
 Any violations will result in disciplinary actions.
 Parents are expected to pick up their children after all practices, scrimmages or games in a timely manner.